 After my visit to STA, making a decision to spend four months in New Zealand, they recommend I get myself a Working Holiday visa.
 This means you can legally work and earn wages in the country for up to a year.
 It’s a good idea if you want to spend a long time in the country, it allows you to live and work and get to know the real locals.

-Citizens from most countries can only apply for one 12 month visa, unless you’re from the UK where you can now apply for a 23 month visa, if only that had been the case while I was there!
-I could only get one year… Once I arrived I decided that four months was a waste of this precious visa, so I extended my flights and gave myself that full year.
-You can of course apply for other visas, but a lot of people don’t qualify for Business or Family visas, or don’t want to commit to residency without experiencing it all first.
+Citizens from most countries can only apply for one 12 month visa unless you’re from the UK where you can now apply for a 23-month visa… if only that had been the case while I was there!
+I could only get one year, and I originally planned to spend just four months there.
+Once I arrived I decided that four months was a waste of this precious visa, so I extended my flights and gave myself that full year.

 I used Visa Bureau to get my visa, it was a quick and simple process.
 Just fill in a form online to see if you are eligible.
 You must: